 How is a newcomer to make sense of it all?

-In this blog article I attempt to break down the important terminology of the classical tradition.
+This article attempts to break down the important terminology of the classical tradition.
 Inevitably, this set of definitions is biased toward a particular account of what classical education is and means, but hopefully it serves as starting point for the interested parent or educator to get some of the basic assumptions of the conversation.

 1. Classical Education